Planner (Planner III)

 - Performs related work as assigned.

-- Experience in planning and research work.
+Experience in strategic planning and research work.
 Graduation from an accredited four-year college or university with major course work in planning, economics, business or public administration, political science, or a related field is generally preferred.
-Experience and education may be substituted for one another.
+A minimum of three years of experience in a planning or related position is required.
+Graduate degree strongly preferred.

 KNOWLEDGE, SKILLS AND ABILITIES REQUIREMENTS: